 - 1. Broaden the scope of activities qualifying for CFEST support for faculty and faculty-led student scholarship.
-Gather information from faculty about the types of activities, materials, equipment, and travel that are appropriate for their discipline. - 2.
+Gather information from faculty about the types of activities, materials, equipment, and travel that are appropriate for their discipline.
+Simplify the process for securing CFEST funds and allow electronic submission of forms. - 2.
 Re-examine the current models of faculty professional development, including those provided through CFEST, Deans' and department offices, IDDS, and Academic Outreach and Innovation.
 Evaluate the resources allocated to and needed for these activities. - 3.
 Explore alternative direct and indirect cost formulas for external grant awards. - 4.
 Increase the amount of professional development and research initiatives dollars in SU Foundation campaigns. - 5.
 Increase faculty exchanges. - 6.
-Increase faculty Fulbright opportunities.
+Increase faculty Fulbright opportunities. - 7.
+Clarify information security and international export/import forms and requirements for faculty travelling abroad to conduct research and engage in other professional development activities.